ewansetin/Sentiment-analysis-machine-learning-model/README.md

 # Results & Discussion

-The primary objective of this project was comparing the performance of probabilistic and non-probabilistic algorithms for sentiment analysis tasks.
-The implemented pipeline, based on best practices identified through literature review, demonstrated strong performance on the selected dataset, validating the effectiveness of the chosen approach.
+The primary objective of this project was to compare the performance of probabilistic and non-probabilistic algorithms for sentiment analysis tasks.
+The implemented pipeline, informed by best practice identified through the literature review, demonstrated strong performance on the selected dataset, thereby validating the effectiveness of the chosen approach.

 ## Challenges

-Data Collection and Class Distribution: The most significant challenge involved managing uneven sentiment class distribution, particularly the scarcity of neutral reviews.
-This imbalance likely reflects both the inherent structure of 5-star rating systems and typical user behavior—users tend to leave strongly positive or negative reviews rather than neutral assessments.
-This class imbalance introduced additional complexity during model training and evaluation phases.
+Data Collection and Class Distribution:The most significant challenge lay in managing uneven sentiment class distribution, particularly the scarcity of neutral reviews.
+This imbalance likely reflects both the inherent structure of five-star rating systems and typical user behaviour, as individuals are more inclined to leave strongly positive or negative reviews than neutral assessments.
+Such imbalance introduced additional complexity during both model training and evaluation.

 ## Outcomes

-The evaluation process assessed all classifiers using both seen and unseen datasets, generating comprehensive metrics including accuracy, precision, recall, and F1-scores.
-K-fold cross-validation provided additional robustness to the performance assessment.
+The evaluation process assessed all classifiers on both seen and unseen datasets, generating comprehensive metrics such as accuracy, precision, recall, and the F1-score.
+K-fold cross-validation was employed to provide additional robustness to the performance assessment.

 **Seen data accuracy scores:**
 - Naïve Bayes: 88%